 Born and raised in northern Wisconsin, she graduated from the University of Wisconsin with an Engineering Mechanics degree and a Technical Communications Certificate.
 That means she enjoys troubleshooting broken designs and loves writing and speaking.

 While in college, she worked for four summers at Cummins Engine Company in Columbus, Indiana.
 She started her engine for change early, having taken apart and rebuilt a 14-liter diesel engine.

 For almost 14 years, she proudly worked for the U.S. Navy at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) in Bremerton, Washington.
 At PSNS & IMF, she’s held the titles of Nuclear Engineer, Command Strategic Planning Manager, Theory of Constraints Implementation Manager, Work Force Development Program Managing Director and Guiding Coalition Managing Director.
 In every role, April partnered her engineering troubleshooting skills with her energy to drive positive change.

 In December 2014 she joined Intel Corporation as a change coach and community steward, responsible for bringing cutting-edge change agency techniques throughout Intel’s 100,000+ workforce and across Intel’s global locations.
 Currently, April is the Principal Consultant and Business Architect of Intel’s Flex Solutions Transformation Acceleration practice.

-April lives in Cornelius, Oregon with her biochemist-turned-attorney husband and their four kids.
+April lives in Ellensburg, Washington with her biochemist-turned-attorney husband and their four kids.
 They have little spare time, but when they can get away they love to take family road trips to national parks or they work on the retreat center project as a family.